2004 New England Patriots season: Week 14: vs. Cincinnati Bengals

 The Patriots opened the second half with the ball.
 Brady managed a 9-yard completion to Patrick Pass while sitting on the ground after tripping.
 Brady then ran a quarterback sneak to complete a most unusual first down.
 He would cap the drive with a 17-yard touchdown pass to Christian Fauria, putting New England in front 35–14.
 Cincinnati would respond, running a fake-field goal play on which Bengals punter Kyle Larson ran for a 19-yard touchdown.
 This cut the Bengals deficit to 35–21 after three quarters.
 However, on the play before the fake-field goal, Palmer suffered a leg injury after being hit by Richard Seymour, and was replaced by Jon Kitna.
 After a Patriots punt, Kitna drove the Bengals into the red zone, but was intercepted in the end zone by Troy Brown, again playing defensive back.
 After an exchange of punts, the Patriots drove into Bengal territory, however the drive stalled.
 Bill Belichick decided to try a fake punt, but Larry Izzo failed to reach the line to gain, turning the ball back to the Bengals.
 Starting cornerback Tyrone Poole, who had not played since week 6, entered the game as a nickelback on the following series, but with his knee too weak to play effectively, Poole was shut down for the season following the game, leaving Samuel and Randall Gay as the starting corners.
-The drive ended with Kitna throwing a 27-yard touchdown to Kelly Washington, but the Patriots offense was able to run out the remaining three minutes.
+The drive ended with Kitna throwing a 27-yard touchdown to Kelley Washington, but the Patriots offense was able to run out the remaining three minutes.